jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerWord/task.md

 <div class="hint" title="Click me to learn why numberOfWords is not a const value">

-We cannot mark the `numberOfWords` variable with the `const` keyword, since we use `words.size` of a mutable list `words`, which potentially can be changed.
+We cannot mark the `numberOfWords` variable with the `const` keyword, since we use `words.size` from the mutable list `words`, which can potentially be altered.
 </div>

 <div class="hint" title="Click me to learn about the `isEmpty` built-in function">

-If you need to check whether a list is empty or not, you can check its size or use the built-in [isEmpty](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/is-empty.html) function:
+If you need to check whether a list is empty or not, you can either check its size or use the built-in [isEmpty](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/is-empty.html) function:

   ```kotlin
   val numbers = listOf(1, 2, 3)